jihunhwang/jihunhwang.github.io/index.markdown

 </p>

 <p>
-My research interests lie broadly in theoretical computer science.
-But for now, let's say I am particularly interested in studying <a href="https://itcrypto.github.io/"><b>information-theoretic cryptography</b></a> using tools from analysis of boolean functions and computational algebraic geometry.
+My research interests lie broadly in theoretical computer science and anything related to it.
+Let's say for now that I am particularly interested in studying <a href="https://itcrypto.github.io/"><b>information-theoretic cryptography</b></a> using tools from Fourier analysis on finite groups and computational geometry.
 I also like to talk about other fields such as optimizations, high-performance computing, and cybersecurity, but not as much as I like cryptography.
 </p>

 </font>